ro0gr/ember-cli-page-object/guides/quickstart.md

   digits: collection('.numpad > button'),

   clickDigit(digit) {
-    // convert digit to a button index const buttonIndex = (9 + digit) % 10;
+    // convert digit to a button index in the collection const buttonIndex = (9 + digit) % 10;

     await this.digits[buttonIndex].click();